 Application Period: July 1, 2020 – September 1, 2020

 The Advanced Placement Associate Degree Nursing Program is for students that hold a current, unrestricted license to practice as a Practical Nurse in North Carolina and have graduated from an accredited program within the last 5 years.
-This is a four semester program starting in the spring semester.
+This nursing program is a four semester program starting in the spring semester.
 Prospective students must apply during the appropriate dates during the fall semester they wish to enter the program.
 Graduates of this program will be eligible to apply to take the National Council Licensure Examination (NCLEX-RN) which is required to practice as a Registered Nurse.
 Because of limited enrollment, students must complete an admissions process that determines which students will be accepted into the program.

 Advanced Placement Admissions to the ADN program includes the following requirements: